solislemuslab/BayesianNetworkRegression.jl/docs/src/man/interpretation.md

 ### State

 result.state contains the (post-burn-in) outputs of the sampling algorithm, with focus on the following two variables
-- $\xi$ - a vector describing whether each node (microbe) is influential on the response.
+- $\xi$: a vector describing whether each node (microbe) is influential on the response.
 Set to 1 if the microbe is influential and 0 if it is not.
-- $\gamma$ - a vector of coefficients describing the effect of each edge (relationship) on the response.
+- $\gamma$: a vector of coefficients describing the effect of each edge (relationship) on the response.

 ### $\hat{R}$